SoniaBarasa/country-capital-quiz-game/README.md

 # Python_Programming_Learning
-This repository is for general learning purposes.
-Aim is to learn conventional way to write a python code.
+This is a fun game that asks players to guess the capita cities of diffrerent countries in the world.